lordozland/Metal-Name-Generator/README.md

 The porpus of this is to create the greatest name generator of all time for your new Metal \m/ persona.

 Welcome home, wayward child of Dio.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/EhGEGIBGLu8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>